 In short, taxis are a good way to get around Paris.
-In years past getting a Paris taxi could be a bit of a challenge.
-You couldn't hail a cab on the street, but had to find a designated taxi stand and wait there until one of 15,500 Paris taxis arrived.
+In the past getting a Paris taxi could be a bit of a challenge — you couldn't hail a cab on the street, but had to find a designated taxi stand and wait there until one of 15,500 Paris taxis arrived.
+But we've noticed a loosening of the rules and we often see people hailing a taxi on the street.
+We've done it ourselves.

 There's also something called an approach price.
 This applies when you arrange for a taxi to come to your hotel or apartment.
 You will be charged for the journey to get to you.